mdcourse/mdcourse.github.io/docs/source/chapters/chapter5.rst

 .. label:: end_test_5a_class

-I addition to the files getting created, information must be printed in the terminal during the simulation:
+In addition to making sure that both files were created, let us verify that the expected information was printed to the terminal during the simulation.
+The content of the *simulation.log* file should resemble:

 .. code-block:: bw